-This patent starts off by telling us about informational resources and navigational resources.
+This patent starts by telling us about informational resources and navigational resources.

 The click logs and query logs may be used to determine navigational scores to determine if a query could be determined to be a navigational query for a resource.
 If it is a navigational resource for a query, it may be given a score of 1.
 All other resources and websites may be given a score of 0.

-They tell us that: “This type of scoring model is based on the premise that a query is only navigational for one resource, or for one website.”
+They tell us that: “This type of scoring model has based on the premise that a query is only navigational for one resource or one website.”

 An alternative is also presented, with a navigational score being a score with an upper bound and a lower bound, and that a query may have a “separate navigational score for each of multiple resources.”